 Oops!
 Something went wrong while submitting the form

-2. Romeo and Juliet: this applies to consensual sex between two minors.
-Each individual must be at least 14 years of age and younger than 18 years of age.
-Sex with a minor under the age of 14 will result in criminal charges.
+The Romeo and Juliet exception applies to consensual sex between two people, where both are at least 16, and the other is no more than 4 years older than the minor.
+Sex with a minor under the age of 16 will result in criminal charges in any situation.

 If you want to avoid facing charges of statutory rape and labeled as a sex offender for the rest of your life, you should have a clear understanding of EXACTLY how the law is interpreted.